Is E3 Dead?

 At the time of this writing, Dead or Alive and Virtua Fighter have released new entries on next generation consoles.
 Tekken 6 was just announced, and I’m sure it is only a matter of time before we hear something about Soul Calibur 4.
 It seems that fighting games are doing A-okay on the next gen systems.
 And yet I still get a sinking feeling about one of my favorite genres.
 I’m not going to go and make an assertion about fighters being doomed to become as niche as the schmup, but I still can’t shake a feeling of worry.
 Let’s break it down by companies and see why:

-Namco/Sega: These two are responsible for the three (Tekken, VF, and Soul Calibur) most popular and powerful 3d fighting franchises.
-All three have dedicated fanbases that will ensure they do well enough in terms of sales. → I’d buy that for a dollar.
+Namco/Sega: These two are responsible for the three (Tekken, VF, and Soul Calibur) most popular and powerful 3d fighting franchises. → In the beginning games created the heavens and the earth.

 How long should games be?